-Badami Fort, a popular attraction of this area, is situated on the top of a hill directly in front of the Badami Caves.
-This fort lies 2 km away from the main town and to the east of Bhuthnath Temple.
+Badami Fort, a popular attraction of this area, is situated on the top of a hill, directly in front of the Badami Caves.
+This fort lies 2 km away from the main town and to the east of Bhootnath Temple.
 It was once the home of the kings of the Chalukyan Empire.
-Accessible only on foot, this fort has two Shivalaya complexes that were constructed in 5th century by King Pulakesan II, who worshipped Lord Vishnu.
+Accessible only on foot, this fort has two Shivalaya complexes that were constructed in the 5th century by King Pulakesan II, who worshipped Lord Vishnu.

-The upper Shivalaya is dedicated to Lord Shiva, whereas the lower one is dedicated to Lord Ganesha.
+The upper Shivalaya is dedicated to Lord Shiva; whereas, the lower one is dedicated to Lord Ganesha.
 Visitors will see carved mythological tales on the exterior walls of upper Shivalaya, such as the elephant and the lion.
 A 16th century cannon belonging to Tipu Sultan is located to the north of lower Shivalayas that are in proximity of a 14th century watchtower.
-Counted among the must see tourists spots of the area, the fort also has large granaries, a private hall, fortified walls and a secret underground chamber.
+Counted among the must-see tourist spots of the area, the fort also has large granaries, a private hall, fortified walls and a secret underground chamber.